At NZIDT we are planning our face to face conference in 2023 at Hamilton. Trade booths have nearly all booked up.Registrations open now!

 The NZIDT was incorporated in September 1977, following a merger of the New Zealand Dental Technicians Society and the Dental Laboratories Association.
-The Institute has a President (elected annually for no longer than two consecutive years) and a National Executive Committee consisting of between eight and 10 members.
+The Institute has a President (elected annually for no longer than two consecutive years) and a National Executive Committee consisting of between six and eight members.
 Semi-autonomous branch committees organise regular meetings in New Zealand’s main centres.

 What is a dental technologist?

 A dental technologist (also known as a dental technician) is a highly skilled professional who specialises in the design, construction, repair and adjustment of a wide range of dental technologies.

 Dental technologists focus on five key areas:

 - Restoring natural teeth through the use of crowns, inlays and veneers

 - Replacing teeth via bridges, dentures and implants

 - Oral reconstruction

 - Orthodontic correction via braces, trays and mouth guards